wiseman/node-planefinder/README.md

 This is a node.js module that can get aircraft location information from planefinder.net.

+_This library no longer works--planefinder have begun obfuscating their unofficial API data.
+See issue #4._

 [![build status](https://secure.travis-ci.org/wiseman/node-planefinder.png)](http://travis-ci.org/wiseman/node-planefinder)

 Here's an example of how to use the library to track aircraft (this